 It may benefit you to use 2 different color playing pieces.
 So, if one student has red presents (or linking cubes) the other partner has green.
 This way it's easy for them to track visually while playing and clean up is simplified.

 I hope you and your kindergarten brood absolutely love this Christmas sight word battleship game and get a chance to play it a few times.
-Be sure to leave a comment if you download it.

 If you like what I do here on KindergartenWorks, then be sure to subscribe today.
 I look forward to sharing ideas with you weekly.